writethedocs/www/docs/conf/australia/2021/news/cancel-announcement.rst

 While this has been an extremely difficult decision, we recognise the immense mental fatigue that lockdowns have caused in Australia and India this year.

 While the community engagement and support have been fantastic across our remote meetup events and last year's conference, we have all felt stressed and burnt-out at various times during the last couple of years.
-Keeping in mind the long(er)-term health of the community, we have decided to do something else in place of the conference.
+Keeping in mind the long(er)-term health of the community, we have decided to do something else in place of the conference, in a smaller scope that will be more manageable to the organizing team while still providing some continuity to the community.

 Here's what we will do instead.